 MARGARET VERNON (1540-September 9, 1596)

 Margaret Vernon was the elder daughter and co-heiress of Sir George Vernon of Haddon Hall, Derbyshire (1508-August 31, 1565), known as “King of the Peak,” and his first wife, Margaret Talboys.
 Between January and May of 1558, she married Thomas Stanley (1532/3-December 1576), second son of the 3rd earl of Derby.
 They had two sons, Henry (d. yng) and Edward (c.1563-1632).
 From her father, Margaret inherited Tong in Shropshire and properties at Marple and Wyberslegh, while her sister Dorothy inherited Haddon Hall.
-Thomas Stanley, who remained a Catholic after Elizabeth Tudor became queen, was arrested in 1571 for conspiring with Thomas Gerard and others to help Mary Queen of Scots escape to the Isle of Man, where he was governor.
+Thomas Stanley, who remained a Catholic after Elizabeth Tudor became queen, was arrested in 1571 for conspiring with Thomas Gerard and others to help Mary, queen of Scots escape to the Isle of Man, where he was governor.
 He was still in prison in 1572.
 His will, made on December 14, 1576, divided everything between his wife and his son.
 Margaret received letters of administration on December 22.
-One online source gives his date of death as November 17, 1577 and says it occurred at Clerkenwell, but clearly this is incorrect.
-On November 1, 1579 she married William Mather of Harlaston.
-Margaret’s date of death is variously given by online sources as September 9, 1596, 1610, and 1611.
+On November 1, 1579, Margaret married William Mather of Harlaston.
+Margaret’s date of death in various online sources is also given as 1610 and 1611.
 Portrait: effigy on tomb in St. Bartholomew’s church, Tong.

 see MARGARET BASSETT; MARGARET DYMOKE; MARGARET LITTLETON; MARGARET SWYNNERTON; MARGARET TALBOYS

 MARY VICTORIA (d.
 1536+) (maiden name unknown)